datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---

-## Create a SQL table from a dataframe.
+## Exercise: create a SQL table from a dataframe.

 ```yaml
 type: NormalExercise